softwarewolves/softwarewolves.github.io/practical.md

 - Affinity with development (it's a coding event).
 - Prior knowledge of XMPP is not required!
 - A computer with your favorite development environment.
 Basic bots are available for Java, C#, Ruby, Node.js and Scala.
-- A chat client that supports XMPP, such as Pidgin for Windows or Adium for Mac OS X, or administrator privileges to install such a chat client.
+- A chat client that supports XMPP, such as Pidgin for Windows or Adium for Mac OS X, or administrator privileges to install it.